Brighton, Tasmania: History

-Prior to European settlement in Tasmania, Brighton was in the upper reaches of the home lands of the Moomairremener people, a band of the Oyster Bay Tribe.
+Before European settlement in Tasmania, Brighton was in the upper reaches of the homeland of the Moomairremener people, a band of the Oyster Bay Tribe.

 From 1826 onwards, the township was the site of the Brighton Barracks, a military accommodation facility until sold off for subdivision in the early 2000s.

 A Brighton Post Office opened on 1 June 1832.
 This was renamed Pontville in 1895 and closed in 1973.
 The current Brighton office opened on 22 May 1964.

 A 42 kilometre railway line operated from Brighton to Aspley, commencing operations in 1891.
 Passenger services ended in 1927, and the goods service was replaced by trucks in 1947, with the line being removed shortly thereafter.

-More recently it was used as emergency accommodation for refugees fleeing the conflicts in eastern Europe, namely Kosovo.
+More recently, it was used as emergency accommodation for refugees fleeing the conflicts in eastern Europe, namely Kosovo.

-The area surrounding Brighton was swept with bush and grass fires over the summer of January 2003 with fires reaching Cartwright street, the old army camp and the Midland highway placing the town under extreme threat.
+The area surrounding Brighton was swept with bush and grass fires over the summer of January 2003, with fires reaching Cartwright Street, the old army camp, and the Midland highway placing the town under extreme threat.

-The Brighton area expected to see an increase in light industrial use, being serviced by both road and rail with the construction of the Brighton Transport Hub.
+The Brighton area is expected to see an increase in light industrial use, being serviced by both road and rail with the construction of the Brighton Transport Hub.

 Climate

-Brighton has an subtropical desert climate (Köppen: Cfb), with tepid summers and cool winters.
+Brighton has a temperate oceanic climate (Köppen: Cfb), with tepid summers and cool winters.
 Average maxima vary between 24.5 C in January and 13.2 C in July while average minima fluctuate between 11.7 C in January and 3.5 C in July.
 The mean annual precipitation is somewhat low, 479.3 mm, though well-distributed across the year, occurring within 153.0 precipitation days.
 Extreme temperatures have ranged from 41.1 C on 4 January 2013 to -3.5 C on 13 September 2013.
 Climate data was sourced from Campania, a township 14.4 km east-northeast of Brighton.